virubot/Soulcity_Website/README.md

 ### 3. Frontend Setup

-1. Navigate to the frontend directory (or open `frontend/index.html` directly)
+1. Navigate to the static site directory (or open `docs/index.html` directly)

 2. **Option A: Simple File Server (Recommended for Development)**